|Address/phone||Van Nuys Jail |

-Male defendants who must remain in jail…either because they can’t post bail or because they have been convicted of their offense…will generally be transferred to a larger Los Angeles County jail such as the Los Angeles Twin Towers Jail, the Pitchess Detention Center, or the Los Angeles Men’s Central Jail.
+Male defendants who cannot bail out will generally be transferred to a larger Los Angeles County jail such as the Los Angeles Twin Towers Jail, the Pitchess Detention Center, or the Los Angeles Men’s Central Jail.

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 You may post bail directly at the Van Nuys Police Station (where the jail is located) 24 hours a day / 7 days a week.
 The Jail is located at

-6420 Sylmar Avenue
+6240 Sylmar Avenue

 Van Nuys, CA 91401